Eamonn Holmes rushed to hospital after ‘unexpected’ turn of events

 Following the divorce announcement, Holmes reflected on his “tough year” with his health, telling The Sun: “I have been basically disabled for a year and a half or so and I have to have a carer to do the smallest simplest things and it’s humiliating and humbling – but thank goodness that carers are available.”

 Holmes and Langford, both 65, wed in 2010, and were said to be “determined to stay friends and keep things amicable”.
-Holmes has a new girlfriend, Katie Alexander.
+Holmes has a new girlfriend, marriage counsellor Katie Alexander.

 The host has three children with his first wife, Gabrielle, whom he married in 1985.
 Their relationship ended in 1994.
 He began dating Langsford two years later, but the pair kept their romance a secret out of respect for Gabrielle.